corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapp-advanced-concepts.md

 fetched from previous transactions that were in turn serialized in that context (within the classloader of that transaction - introduced here: [Contract execution in the AttachmentsClassloader and the no-overlap rule.](#contract-execution-in-the-attachmentsclassloader-and-the-no-overlap-rule)).
 This model has consequences when it comes to how states can be evolved.
 Removing a field from a newer version of a state would mean that when deserializing that state in the context of a transaction using the more recent code, that field could just disappear.
 In Corda 4 we implemented the no-data loss rule, which prevents this to happen.
-See [Default Class Evolution](serialization-default-evolution.md).
+See [Default Class Evolution]{{< relref "serialization-default-evolution.md" >}}).

 {{< /note >}}